Stardust fire: Beginning

-The fire occurred on 14 February 1981 around 1:30 am, with multiple patrons noticing the fire in different locations and times within the nightclub.
-There were 841 patrons gathered in the nightclub for the St Valentines eve disco event, and the owners had been given a Special Exemption Order to serve alcohol between 11 pm and 2 am.
-In order for the exemption to be given the event was billed as a "dinner dance".
+The fire occurred on 14 February 1981 around 1:30 am, with multiple patrons noticing the fire in different locations and times in the nightclub.
+There were 841 patrons in the nightclub for the St Valentines eve disco event, and the owners had been given a Special Exemption Order to serve alcohol between 11 pm and 2 am.
+For the exemption to be given the event was billed as a "dinner dance".

 The fire outbreak is believed to have derived from an electrical fault in the room beside the roof space.
 This non-planning-permission-compliant first-floor storage room contained dangerously flammable materials, including 45 five-gallon (23 litre) drums of cooking oil.
 Staff observed a small fire outbreak on a seat in an alcove behind a curtain and they attempted to extinguish it but failed.

 The blaze reportedly originated from the storeroom and spread to the roof.
 The flames breached the roof tiles, emerging into the nightclub's West Alcove, a banked seating area.
 The fire descended onto the backrest and the top of a seating bench, which was covered in PVC-coated polyester fabric.
 The incident was first noticed by a patron seated in front of the West Alcove, who observed a rise in temperature but did not detect any smoke.